Smøla (island)

 Smøla is the 19th largest island in Norway.
 The island is located in Smøla Municipality in Møre og Romsdal county; the vast majority of the municipality is the island.
 The island has a good road network across the island that connects it to many of the small surrounding islands, however, it does not have any outside road connections to the rest of Norway.
-The only regular ferry service is via the small island of Edøya to the south of Smøla, which one can drive to from Smøla.
+The only regular ferry service is via the small island of Edøya to the south of Smøla, which one can drive to and from Smøla.

 The population of the island is mostly employed in the fishing industry or in industries that support the fishing industry.
 There is also a window factory on the island, as well as some dairy and vegetable farming (especially carrots).

 Geography

 The island lies to the north of the Edøyfjorden and to the west of the Ramsøyfjorden, about 25 km north of the town of Kristiansund.
 The islands of Hitra and Frøya lie to the northeast, Skardsøya and Ertvågsøya to the southeast, Stabblandet and Tustna to the south, and the open Norwegian Sea to the west and north.

 The 214 km2 island is very low and marshy with only 5% of the land cultivated into agricultural use.
 The highest point on the island is the 63 m high Nerdvikberget.
 The island is surrounded by literally thousands of small islets including the historically-important island of Edøya.
 Due to the flat, unobstructed nature of the island, the Smøla Wind Farm is located on the northwestern part of the island.